crackedasphalt/crackedasphalt.github.io/_patterns/one-liter-nalgene-bottle-volume-markings-svg-template.md

 ## Additional Information

-You can learn more about this svg file and template including how we installed the decal on our Nalgene [here][post-path].
+You can learn more about this svg file and template including how we installed the decal on our Nalgene [here](/a-diy-solution-to-worn-nalgene-volume-markings/).

 ## Send Pics